fatz/dcos-secure-instance-profiles/README.md

 ```

 ### Deploy the marathon app
-The last step is to finally deploy our simple app using the bucket we prepared.
+The last step is to finally deploy our simple app using the bucket that we've prepared.
 We’re using the template given in our terraform file.
-You can simply review it using terraform output marathon_app_definition.
+You can review it simply by using the terraform output marathon_app_definition.

 ```bash
 terraform output marathon_app_definition | dcos marathon app add
 ```

-Lets wait for the app to become healthy
+Let's wait for the app to become healthy

 ```bash
 until dcos marathon app show /instance-profile-app | jq -e .tasksHealthy==1 >/dev/null; do echo "waiting for app becoming healthy" && sleep 10;done
 ```

 ## Using the app
-Once the app is healthy we can post data with curl to it.
+Once the app is healthy we can post data to it with curl.

 ```bash
 echo "foobar" | curl --user testuser:password -X POST -H "Host: binapp.mesosphere.com" -d @- $(terraform output public-agents-loadbalancer)/bin
 ```

 This app is creating an ID for the posted content.
-With this ID its storing the content into the specified bucket.
-So we can now use the aws-cli to see if it worked for us.
-Please replace <id returned by the post> in the URL with the id you received from the command above.
+With this ID it is storing the content into the specified bucket.
+So we can now use the aws-cli to see if it has worked for us.
+Please replace in the URL with the id you received from the command above.

 ```bash
 aws s3 cp s3://$(terraform output s3_bucket_name)/bin/<id returned by the post> -
 ```

-You see that there is a file in the s3 bucket and its content is the one we posted above.
+You can see that there is a file in the s3 bucket and its content is the one we posted above.

-All this is based on Instance Profile and AssumeRole without any static credentials but the external_id which only works in combination the the Account and Role of our DC/OS cluster.
+All of this is based on Instance Profile and AssumeRole without any static credentials but the external_id which only works in combination the the Account and Role of our DC/OS cluster.

-You can tinker around with this technique and its even more valuable if you're running an AWS multi-account setup.
+You can tinker around with this technique and it's even more valuable if you're running an AWS multi-account setup.